 A tasty cake needs spices and extracts.
 For my Cranberry Upside-Down Cake, I opted for allspice, orange extract, and vanilla extract.
 The mixture of the extracts and the seasoning complement each other, and with the juice released from the cranberries, it is a world of many wonders on your palette.

-I would recommend using a good brand of cake flour and make sure that it does not contain a lot of sodium.
+I would recommend using a good brand of cake flour and ensuring that it does not contain a lot of sodium.
 You can also use frozen fresh cranberries that have been thawed for the recipe.

 Lastly, any cake that contains fruits must be prepared in a rush.
-When overheated or over mixed fresh fruit are easily broken, and you may not have the time to fix the problem.
+When overheated or over-mixed fresh fruit is easily broken, you may not have the time to fix the problem.
 Proper measuring is also required as well as a well-heated oven.
-Hope these tips will help you.
+I hope these tips will help you.

 Enjoy my Cranberry Upside Down Cake during the holidays.